-The registration can be completed in one day, if all the documents are in order.
+The registration can be completed in one day if all the documents are in order.
 All partners/managers must have endorsed the online application.
 It may take up to two months in unusual circumstances, where ACRA has to refer the registration application to other government agencies for review.
 Upon successful registration you will be notified via mail and the LLP will be issued with a registration number.
 Soft copy of business profile can be retrieved online via Bizfile.
-The notification email also serves as a Certificate of Registration and a LLP may proceed to opening a bank account or enter lease agreements and contract with a copy of the registration email and a Bizfile extract of the business profile.
+The notification email also serves as a Certificate of Registration and a LLP may proceed to open a bank account or enter lease agreements and contract with a copy of the registration email and a Bizfile extract of the business profile.
 Hard copies of the same may be obtained from ACRA by lodging a separate application and fee.

 Post Registration Compliance

-All business communication materials such as, letterheads and invoices must bear the registration number.
+All business communication materials such as letterheads and invoices must bear the registration number.

 Any change in registered details must be promptly notified to ACRA.